DJ Official

-Nelson J. Chu (September 16, 1976 – August 14, 2016), known professionally as DJ Official, was an American Christian hip hop DJ.
+Nelson J. Chu (September 16, 1976 – August 14, 2016), known professionally as DJ Official, was an American Christian hip hop DJ, record producer and songwriter.
 He was a member of the Christian hip hop collectives 116 Clique and The Cross Movement.

 Early life

 DJ Official was born Nelson J. Chu, in The Bronx, on September 16, 1976.
 He lived in Brooklyn during his childhood and later in Amityville, Long Island.